 Well, 10 years later, in 1938, nylon made its first appearance at the World’s Fair.
 And with this introduction, and the ability to make cheap affordable women's stockings with better performance, there was a shift in consumers mindset.
 Synthetic fibers became popular to the masses and people could not get enough of them.

 technology and the invention of the x-ray machine

 The invention of x-ray machines was actually the key to developing synthetic fibers.
 Now scientists could see inside fibers.
-Before, because they did not understand natural fibers internal structure, it was impossible to duplicate them in a synthetic material.
+Before, because they did not understand natural fibres internal structure, it was impossible to duplicate them in a synthetic material.
 With the x-ray machine in the 1920s, fiber scientists learned that fibers are made up of long and narrow molecules.
-And, were then able to get to work on inventing synthetic fibers that would mimic what was already found in nature.
+And, were then able to get to work on inventing properties of synthetic fibres that would mimic what was already found in nature.

 synthetic fibers replace natural fibers

 Advancements in the textile industry come from advances in fibers.
 Fiber development happens to fill a need in the market.
 There are extensive trend and market analysis studies before developing a new fiber.

 100 years ago when synthetic fibers were first starting to hit the market they were developed to replace natural fibers.
 For example, rayon was a cheaper alternative to silk.

 Today, the consumer market wants natural fibers, because they are more sustainable.
 So, instead of or replacing natural fibers, synthetic fibers are currently trying to solve sustainability and environmental issues that the first generation of fibers left behind.
 An example of this is fibers made from recycled PET plastic polyester.